dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 The value is a comma-separated list of addresses (IPv4 or IPv6) or subnets following CIDR representation.

-If a macaroon contains multiple caveats with the `ip` key then this is equivalent to taking the intersection of these sets.
+If a macaroon contains multiple caveats with the `ip` key, then this is equivalent to taking the intersection of these sets.
 In other words, a client request is accepted only if its IP address is valid according to all caveats containing the `ip` key.